Project-Ice-Man/RiskThinking.AI/README.md

 Reading (all the original stocks/etfs) was done from one SSD, writing was done to another SSD.
 # Code Outline
-I read `symbols_valid_meta.csv` line by line in a loop and for each stock/etf pefrormed the 3 required steps
+I read `symbols_valid_meta.csv` line by line in a loop and for each stock/etf pefrormed the 3 required steps.
 # Apache Spark
 I used Apache Spark to process data.
 It required installing Java.
 The rest could be easily installed via `pip install`
 # Output